Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

-Additionally, given the importance of specific knowledge from real faces for backbones in representing facial features, we introduce a larger-scale real-face dataset to validate its FFD performance.
-We build a $7$,$500$,$000$ real-face dataset based on MSCelebV1~\cite{guo2016ms}, MegaFace~\cite{miller2015megaface}, and LAION-Face~\cite{zheng2022general} to further pre-train BEiT v2.
-The quantitative results in Table~\ref{tab:ablation3} show that adding more real faces can further improve FFD performance, with our framework demonstrating the best results, despite the difficulty of further improvement at higher performance levels.
+Given the importance of specific knowledge from real faces for backbones in representing facial features, we introduce a larger-scale real-face dataset to validate its performance.
+We build a $7500k$ real-face dataset based on MSCelebV1~\cite{guo2016ms}, MegaFace~\cite{miller2015megaface}, and LAION-Face~\cite{zheng2022general} to further pre-train FB, \ie, FB++.
+Table~\ref{tab:ablation3} shows that adding more real faces can further improve FFD performance, with our framework demonstrating the best results, despite the difficulty of further improvement at higher performance levels.

+Previous studies~\cite{yan2023ucf, dong2023implicit} propose that FFD models tend to focus on forgery-irrelevant features during training, such as facial identity and gender information, which hinders the FFD model's generalization.
+Following CADDM~\cite{dong2023implicit}, we freeze the model parameters and use its features to train a linear classifier for face recognition to analyze the retained facial identity features.
+The experimental results in Fig.~\ref{fig:Face_re} show that: (1) \textit{FB-pretrained} (red dashed line) outperforms \textit{BEiT v2-pretrained} (blue dashed line), demonstrating that pre-training on real faces improves facial representation and enhances performance in both face forgery detection and recognition tasks; (2) After backbone fine-tuning on the FFD dataset, \textit{BEiT v2-finetuned} (blue solid line) increases its focus on facial identity features, while \textit{FB-finetuned} (red solid line) significantly reduces this focus and improves FFD generalization, which suggests that the real-face pre-trained backbone captures comprehensive facial features rather than overfitting to facial identity information.